We need to amend the U.S. Constitution to declare that:

 How Money Became Free Speech

-The ruling that money is free speech comes from Buckley v.
-Valeo, a 1976 Supreme Court decision.
-Although the court upheld limits on direct contributions to prevent corruption or the appearance of corruption, they ruled that spending money to influence elections is protected speech under the First Amendment.
-Over the next four decades, several other decisions gave groups like corporations more and more “rights” to political spending in elections, culminating in 2010’s Citizens United decision.
-Citizens United overturned court precedent by ruling that corporations, specifically, also have a First Amendment right to free speech, eliminating many remaining barriers to political spending.
+in 1976, the Supreme Court ruled in Buckley v.
+Valeo that money is free speech.
+The Court upheld limits on direct contributions to prevent corruption or the appearance of corruption.
+But they ruled that spending money to influence elections is protected speech under the First Amendment.
+In 2010, the Supreme Court ruled in Citizens United that corporations also have a First Amendment right to free speech, eliminating barriers to political spending.
 More recently, McCutcheon v.
 F.E.C, in 2014, overturned aggregate contribution limits, opening the floodgates for corporations and wealthy individuals to infect elections with even more money.

 Are Corporations People?